 Trinidad and Tobago - What You Would Want to Know

 The nation of Trinidad and Tobago is renown for its carnival and idyllic beaches.
-News about carnival 2011 are still hot search topics in Google.
+A particularly novel aspect of this twin island country is its carnival.
+In fact, information about carnival are still hot search topics in Google.

 Carnival is such a hectic time in Trinidad and Tobago that the airlines, airports and consulates are at their busiest around that time of year.